willcmartin/rothko/README.md

 - while loops
     - statements must be inside of a while loop to run
     - every program is initialized with a variable ```main = 1``` (for use in main loop)
-    - the simplest terminating program:
+    - the simplest, terminating program:
     ```python
     while (main == 1)
         main = 0;